$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The -SVD

 0.1in

 0.1in

-Notice that in the routine above the only operations whose cost depends on the dimensionality $m$ of the problem are the application of the sketching $SA$ and the retrieve of the left singular vectors $W=AV\Theta^{\dagger}$.
+Notice that in the { commands} above the only operations whose cost depends on the dimensionality $m$ of the problem are the application of the sketching $SA$ and the {retrieval} of the left singular vectors $W=AV\Theta^{\dagger}$.
 Both these steps can take advantage of the possible sparsity of $A$.
-In all reported experiments we computed the $S^\T S$-SVD by the above commands.
+In all reported experiments, we computed the $S^\T S$-SVD by the above commands.

-This procedure corresponds to the approach derived in~\cite{Gilbertetal.14}, where however the authors restricted the use of the term ``sketched SVD'' of $A$ to the SVD of $SA\in\mathbb{R}^{s\times n}$.
-The left singular matrix of $SA$, namely $U_1$, has $s$ rows that have a difficult interpretation.
-We overcome this issue by directly working with $W$, adopting the concept of $S^\T S$-orthogonality.
-Moreover, we refrain from using the adjective ``sketched'' for~\eqref{eq:SS-SVD}, which seems to imply some sort of inexactness.
-The $S^\T S$-SVD is an \emph{exact} factorization of $A$, with high probability.
+This procedure { is closely related} to the approach derived in~\cite{Gilbertetal.14}, where, however, the authors restricted the use of the term ``sketched SVD'' of $A$ to the SVD of $SA\in\mathbb{R}^{s\times n}$. { With our approach, instead, the left singular matrix $W$ yields an $S^\T S$-orthogonal basis for the range of $A$.
+We thus refrain from using the adjective ``sketched'' for~\eqref{eq:SS-SVD}, as the latter refers to a decomposition of the whole matrix $A$.}

-\begin{remark} We explicitly observe that if $W$ is $S^\T S$-orthogonal and $U$ is square in the Euclidean sense, then $WU$ is still $S^\T S$-orthogonal.

-The same holds if $U$ is tall and orthogonal, though $S^\T S$-orthogonality will be in terms of the number of columns of $U$. \end{remark}
+\begin{remark} $W$ is $S^\T S$-orthogonal and $U$ is square in the Euclidean sense, then $WU$ is still $S^\T S$-orthogonal.
+The same holds if $U$ is tall and orthogonal, {although} $S^\T S$-orthogonality will be in terms of the number of columns of $U$. \end{remark}

 \begin{remark} The $S^\T S$-SVD of $A$ can also be determined by means of the randomized QR factorization of section~\ref{Subspace embeddings and randomized QR}: compute $A=QR$, with $Q^\T S^\T S Q=I$.
 Then, compute the standard SVD of $R$, namely $R=U\Theta V^\T$, so that the $S^\T S$-SVD of $A$ is given by